espdev/csaps/README.md

 pip install git+https://github.com/espdev/csaps.git
 ```

+The module depends only on NumPy and SciPy.

 On Windows we highly recommend to use unofficial builds [NumPy+MKL](https://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy)
 and [SciPy](https://www.lfd.uci.edu/~gohlke/pythonlibs/#scipy) from Christoph Gohlke.

 ## Smoothing univariate data

+Univariate data are two vectors: X and Y with the same size.
+X is data sites, Y is data values.
+For univariate case X-values must satisfy the condition: `x1 < x2 < ... < xN`.

 You can use `UnivariateCubicSmoothingSpline` class for uivariate data smoothing.